How does a surface safety valve work?

 Introduction to Safety Valves

 As soon as mankind was able to boil water to create steam, the necessity of the safety device became evident.
 As long as 2000 years ago, the Chinese were using cauldrons with hinged lids to allow (relatively) safer production of steam.
-At the beginning of the 14th century, chemists used conical plugs and later, compressed springs to act as safety devices on pressurised vessels.
+At the beginning of the 14th century, chemists used conical plugs and later, compressed springs to act as safety devices on pressurized vessels.
+Safety valves have come a long way since these early innovations.

 Are you interested in learning more about surface safety valve wellhead?
 Contact us today to secure an expert consultation!